andrewhalle/build-your-own/markdowns/gpg.md

 We'll talk about parsing ASCII armor in the next section, but we have enough information to parse most of this already.
 In order to recognize a cleartext signature, we need to first look for the header, followed by a `Hash: <alg>` (`alg` in this case will be SHA256, but there are other options), an empty line, the cleartext, then finally the signature.

 The cleartext will be in form called "dash-escaped", which is described in the RFC.
-Dash-escaped text is the same as normal text, but if the line starts with a literal `-`, then it is prefixed by `- ` (dash, followed by a space).
+Dash-escaped text is the same as normal text, but if the line starts with a literal `-`, then it is prefixed by a dash, followed by a space.
 We'll know when we're done with parsing the cleartext because the ASCII armor always starts with a line beginning with 5 dashes, which we will recognize as not being dash-escaped.

 I'll be using [nom](https://crates.io/crates/nom) to build all the different parsers we'll need.
 Nom is a _parser combinator_ library.
 Parser combinators are a technique for writing parsers where simple parsers (say, for recognizing a literal word, or a string of characters which are all `a`) are combined to form more complex parsers.
 All nom parsers have the signature